 In past years, when a couple divorced, it was very rare for a woman to

 pay alimony to her ex-husband.
-Recently, though, the tables have turned
+Recently, though, the situation has reversed

 in this country’s divorce courts and as a result, more women are